xyiDuan/690V_HW1/README.md

-# 690V_HW1
+# boken python training

-This is the first homework for 690V.
-The purpose of this homework is to become familiar with uploading data and using Bokeh.
+Data Visualization Understanding
+It is only a workplace for practicing
+Using Bokeh for data visualization.